 I have two profiles.
 Why did this happen and how can I fix it?

-Duplicate profiles are sometimes created because of the various ways you can sign up to ResearchGate.
 If you have two ResearchGate accounts, you can merge them quickly and easily.
-Merging allows you to transfer all your publications (including their related data, such as citations and reads) from your duplicate account to the account that you want to keep.
+Merging allows you to transfer all your publications (including their related stats, such as citations and reads) from one account to the account that you want to keep.
 Profile views, followers, followings, and questions will not be transferred.
-The duplicate account will then be removed.
+When you merge accounts, one of them is removed

-Removing the duplicate account is irreversible so be careful when choosing which account to delete.
+Merging accounts is irreversible, so be careful when choosing which account to delete.

 - Log in to the ResearchGate account you want to keep